-B1.2 read and represent integers, using a variety of tools and strategies, including horizontal and vertical number lines
+B1.2 Read and represent integers, using a variety of tools and strategies, including horizontal and vertical number lines.

 Activity 1: Whole Numbers in Our Daily Lives

-Draw a number line from -10 to 10, and locate the following integers on the line: 2, -6, -8 and 7.
+Ask students to draw a number line from - 10 to 10, and locate the following integers on the line: 2, - 6, - 8 and 7.

-Activity 2: Represent Whole Numbers with Tokens
+Activity 3: Represent Whole Numbers with Counters

 a)